 About the Journal

-Published annually, Herodotus welcomes submissions of undergraduate papers from individuals of all majors and class years.
+Published annually, Herodotus welcomes submissions from Stanford undergraduates of all majors and class years.
 Papers should be between 2,500 and 6,000 words, show original analysis, and demonstrate in-depth historical research with primary sources.
 All accepted papers will be considered for the AHA Raymond J. Cunningham Prize and our $250 Carl N. Degler Prize, given to the paper that best elevates neglected voices in its historical narrative and/or contributes alternative viewpoints to the existing historiography.